 - 1.)
 Total credit requirement: CE students must complete thirty (30) credits of technical electives.
 The technical elective plan of study must be consistent with career objectives.
-For instance, one can elect to emphasize a particular area of civil engineering by taking several courses in that area, or one can choose a general program in civil engineering by taking courses in several emphasis areas.
+For instance, one can elect to emphasize a particular area of civil engineering by taking several courses in that area, or one can choose a general program in civil engineering by taking courses in several emphasis areas. - 2.)

-- 2.)
 Minimum CE credit requirement and associated rules: A minimum of twenty-one (21) credits of technical electives must come from CE-designated courses.
 The remaining nine (9) credit hours required may come from a combination of courses that are not CE-designated but have been approved for technical elective credit and from additional CE-designated courses.
 See below for details regarding approved technical electives that are not CE-designated courses.
-All technical electives must be selected in support of the career objectives of the student and be approved by the advisor.

-- 3.)
-Breadth requirement: At least four (4) courses must be completed from the following list, guaranteeing sufficient breadth of study in at least four of the emphasis areas:
+All technical electives must be selected in support of the career objectives of the student and be approved by the advisor. - 3.)
+Breadth requirement: (B) At least four (4) courses must be completed, guaranteeing sufficient breadth of study in at least four of the emphasis areas. - 4.)
+Design content requirement: (D) At least three (3) courses must be completed guaranteeing sufficient design content. - 5.)

-- ARCH: CE 31100

-- CON: CE 22200

-- ENV: CE 35000

-- GEM: CE 40800

-- GEO: CE 38300

-- HYD: CE 44000

-- STR: CE 37100

-- TRA: CE 36100

-- 4.)
-Design content requirement: At least three (3) courses must be completed from the following list, guaranteeing sufficient design content:

-- ARCH: CE 41300, 41400

-- CON: CE 52200, 52300, 52700

-- ENV: CE 35300, 45600, 45700

-- GEM: CE 30300, 30600

-- GEO: CE 48300, 58300, 58400, 58500

-- HYD: CE 44000, 54100, 54300, 54600, 54900

-- MAT: CE 53000, CE 53500

-- STR: CE 47000, 47300, 47900

-- TRA: CE 36100, 46100, 56200, 56300, 56500, 56700

-- 5.)
 Sequence requirement: A sequence is defined as a minimum of two (2) technical elective courses from a given CE emphasis area.
 Each student must complete at least two (2) such sequences of technical electives.
+(CEM and EEE courses may be used to satisfy the sequence requirement for technical electives in the areas of Construction Engineering, Geomatics Engineering, and Environmental Engineering, respectively.
+No other non-CE courses may be used to satisfy the sequence requirement.) - 6.)
+All technical elective courses must be taken for a grade.
-Note that completing four courses from a single CE area of emphasis does not meet this requirement; the emphasis areas must be distinct.

-Certain non-CE designated courses may be used in satisfying this requirement; see details below in section titled, "Technical Elective Policies for non-Civil Engineering Courses", item 6.
+Note: Completing four courses from a single CE area of emphasis does not meet this requirement.
+The emphasis areas must be distinct.
+Certain non-CE designated courses may be used in satisfying this requirement (see Technical Elective Policies for non-Civil Engineering Courses below.)